evelinwillow/shebanging/README.md

-thingie to auto-boilerplate bash scripts
+thingie to auto-boilerplate shell scripts

 yes its useless